akaashp2000/dissertation-extreme-classification/LDAM-DRW/README.md

-## Learning Imbalanced Datasets with Label-Distribution-Aware Margin Loss
+# Learning Imbalanced Datasets with Label-Distribution-Aware Margin Loss
 Kaidi Cao, Colin Wei, Adrien Gaidon, Nikos Arechiga, Tengyu Ma
 _________________

 This is the official implementation of LDAM-DRW in the paper [Learning Imbalanced Datasets with Label-Distribution-Aware Margin Loss](https://arxiv.org/pdf/1906.07413.pdf) in PyTorch.

-### Dependencies

-See the main README.md (in the parent directory).
+Here we have modified the [original code](https://github.com/kaidic/LDAM-DRW) and added a notebook to get the results (Table 2 and Figures 7, 8 and 9) in the dissertation.

+Note: this only currently works with a GPU.

+## Running the code

 ### Dataset

 - Imbalanced [CIFAR](https://www.cs.toronto.edu/~kriz/cifar.html).
-The original data will be downloaded and converted by `imbalance_cifar.py` - though you do not need to run this directly (see below)
+The original data will be downloaded and converted by `imbalance_cifar.py` - though you do not need to run this directly.

 ### Training